apausa/uocMastermindGame/README.md

 # Mastermind Game

-Selected exercise from the 'Computer Structure' course within the Bachelor's degree in Software Development at Universitat Oberta de Catalunya (UOC).
+Selected exercise from the 'Computer Structure' course within the Bachelor's degree in Software Development.
 This project consisted in programming a set of subroutines in assembly language x86_64, which are called from a C program.

 ## Description